chrisrobles/symfony5-cheatsheet/2 Front End/Form.md

 ## Form Types

-Everything is a "form type"
+Everything is a "form type" whether its the form itself or a form field

-- forms
-- form fields
+P.S.
+Each form type has their own options to configure it

 ### Reference